karthikbhandary2/portfo/README.md

-# portfo
+# Portfolio-Website
-For hosting the portfo website
+Using Python's flask module and html templates this website was build